John Nichols (law enforcement officer): Chief

 On October 15, 1970, Roman Gribbs appointed Nichols to be the city's police commissioner, making him head of the city's police department.
 He was appointed to replace Patrick V. Murphy who had departed to head the New York City Police Department.
 Nichols was only the second rank-and-file police officer of the department to ever rise to serve as its head (the first being William P. Rutledge in 1926).
 One of the factors in Gribbs' decision to hire Nichols was an editorial board opinion article in the Michigan Chronicle which praised Nichols as a prospective police commissioner.
 His appointment was regarded to be a popular choice, and received praise from police unions.

 During his tenure, the department's Stop the Robberies, Enjoy Safe Streets (STRESS) unit was established, with Nichols being one its creators.
 Nichols publicly defended the controversial program.

 As police commissioner, he played himself in the blaxsploitation film Detroit 9000.

-On September 21, 1973, amid Nichols' general election campaign for mayor, Mayor Gribbs fired Nichols as police commissioner, after Nichols had refused to tender his resignation at Nichols' request.
+On September 21, 1973, amid Nichols' general election campaign for mayor, Mayor Gribbs fired Nichols as police commissioner, after Nichols had refused to tender his resignation at Gribbs' request.
 Gribbs had ousted Nichols out of a desire to separate the city election's politics and the operations of the Detroit Police Department separate.
 He also did so out of the belief that campaigning in a general election would be more demanding of Nichols than running in the primary had been, and that it would take him away from his duties as police commissioner.